Hiking the Arctic Circle Trail in Greenland

 Trekking the Arctic Circle in Greenland

-For nine days straight, I didn’t take out my wallet to pay for anything, and I only used my mobile phone to film my video diary as there was no other viable purpose for it.
-When you hike the Arctic Circle Trail, you can say goodbye to the modern world, and the only method of transport is your feet.
+For nine days straight, I didn’t take out my wallet to pay for anything.
+I only used my mobile phone to film my video diary as there was no other viable purpose for it.
+When you hike the Arctic Circle Trail, you can say goodbye to the modern world.
+The only method of transport is your feet.

 For tens of thousands of years, human beings have been getting around on foot, and that’s probably why I had such a special feeling hiking in Greenland.
-I felt connected to what humans are built to do and before you think I have gone completely mad, I would just like to add that office work has only been around to the masses since the Industrial Revolution and it is no surprise it comes with such health issues as back problems and RSI and most likely because our species wasn’t built for such endeavours.
-I would say that the human body was built to walk long distances and to carry heavy loads.
+I felt connected to what humans are built to do.
+And before you think I have gone completely mad, I would like to add that office work has only been around to the masses since the Industrial Revolution.
+It is no surprise it comes with such health issues.
+We see back problems, RSI, and most likely because our species wasn’t built for such endeavors.
+The human body was built to walk long distances and to carry heavy loads.

 Life changing experience